 Once again the community of innovation providers, island administrations, institutions and investors will meet for this unique annual appointment to demonstrate that a brighter future is possible for islands and not only.

 In 2016 Greening the Islands introduced national conferences to better focus on domestic issues.
-On 28 September participants will attend the Italian Greening the Islands conference that sees the close collaboration of ANCIM (National Association of Minor Islands), which will be translated into English.
+On 3 November participants will attend the Italian Greening the Islands conference that sees the close collaboration of ANCIM (Small Islands Municipalities Italian Association).
 The Italian session will concentrate on the recently approved decree granting incentives to renewables on islands thanks to the saving achieved with the reduced diesel consumption, that will be the first feed-in-tariff scheme ever applied to islands, and on the result of a workshop of ANCIM, that has involved all key Italian public bodies to introduce simple, specific authorisation procedures for green projects in islands.